Reddy honored with AAPS Global Leader Award

-Samba Reddy, PhD, RPh, professor in the Department of Neurosciences and Experimental Therapeutics at the Texas A&M University College of Medicine, has been announced as the recipient of the 2020 American Association of Pharmaceutical Scientists (AAPS) Global Leader Award.
+D. Samba Reddy, PhD, RPh, professor in the Department of Neurosciences and Experimental Therapeutics at the Texas A&M University College of Medicine, has been honored with the 2020 American Association of Pharmaceutical Scientists (AAPS) Global Leader Award.

 Founded in 1986, the AAPS is a world renowned professional, scientific organization that advances the pharmaceutical sciences by developing products and therapies for the betterment of public health.
 The AAPS includes approximately 7,000 individual members and more than 10,000 stakeholders working in academia, industry, government and other pharmaceutical science research institutes.

 A board-certified pharmacist-pharmacologist, Reddy has continually pioneered research for neurotherapeutics, epilepsy and related brain disorders throughout his career.
 The National Institutes of Health (NIH) has funded his research for more than 14 years.
 Reddy is a Fellow of the American Epilepsy Society (AES), the American Association for the Advancement of Science and the American Association of Pharmaceutical Scientists.